Kartaverse/Kartaverse-Docs/docs/Mastering-180VR-Stereo-for-AVP-HMDs.md

 ![Canon R5C](Images/mastering-180vr-Canon_R5C_RF-5.2mm_Dual_Fisheye_Japan_Fair_Grounds.jpg)

+**Sample imagery by Makoto Hirose**

 From what I just saw with [Apple Vision Pro](https://www.apple.com/apple-vision-pro/) centric content mastering, and the newest version of the Apple Compressor video encoding program:

 The ideal DaVinci Resolve Studio timeline resolution for SBS 180x180 degree VR video, at a 2:1 aspect ratio, using footage out of a [Canon R5C](https://www.canon.ca/en/product?name=RF5.2mm_F2.8_L_Dual_Fisheye) Camera Body + [Canon RF5.2mm dual fisheye stereo lens](https://www.canon.ca/en/product?name=EOS_R5_C) is likely (more testing needed) 8640x4320 px.
-(This would result in the video editor having a final delivery spec of a MV-HEVC video encoded output at a square per-eye rez of 4320x4320 px.)
+Working with SBS 8640x4320 px content would result in the video editor having a final delivery spec of a MV-HEVC video encoded output at a square per-eye rez of 4320x4320 px.

+*Note: The default DCI 8K cinema framesize is 8192x4320 px which has a 1.9 aspect ratio.
+The 8K UltraHD framesize is 7680x4320 px which has a 16:9 aspect ratio.*

 Yes, you are doing a smidgen of up-rezzing before running the DaVinci Resolve Edit page based "[kvrSuperSTMap](kvrSuperSTMap)" effects template.
 This step applies an STMap based image projection transform to the Canon R5C camera's native sensor resolution of 8192x4320 px SBS circular fisheye content.
-But with an STMap warping template, anti-aliasing is nearest-neighbour anyway so it's not horrible to run this warping step at a big higher than the native camera resolution.
+But with an STMap warping template, anti-aliasing is nearest-neighbour anyway so it's not horrible to run this warping step at a bit higher than the native camera resolution.

 Once you use the Kartaverse "[Spatial Metadata GUI](https://github.com/Kartaverse/Spatial-Metadata)" video encoder app to turn your ProRes 422 HQ formatted SBS 180VR content into MV-HEVC output, the MV-HEVC video file has two separate frame buffers (right and left eye views) that are each 4320x4320 px.